 As with all incorporated societies the operation of the club is governed by our constitution.
-Thanks to the hard work of a number of our members we have just released our updated 2010 constitution - you can click the link below to view.
+This was last updated in 2010 – you can click the link below to view.

 Membership demographics have historically been widespread with players drawn from all over the Auckland isthmus and this remains the case today with many players remaining loyal to the club, even after having moved some distance away from the current playing venues.
 The club is also extremely ethnically diverse, with members from most of the various ethnic groups in Auckland.